Radiation-Preserving Selective Imaging for Pediatric Hip Dysplasia: A Cross-Modal Ultrasound-Xray Policy with Limited Labels: Methods

 \subsection{Calibration: affine bias correction and one-sided conformal bands}

-For selective imaging we require calibrated lower bounds on US measurements so that “US-only” decisions meet finite-sample coverage.
+For selective imaging we require calibrated lower bounds on US measurements with finite-sample (marginal) coverage under exchangeability.
+These bounds are then used inside the US-only decision rules.
 We perform two steps on the US calibration set $\mathcal{C}=\{(x_i,y_i)\}$ for each target $t\in\{\alpha,\mathrm{cov}\}$.

 \paragraph{(i) Affine bias correction.} Let $\hat{y}^t_i$ be the head prediction on $x_i$.
 We fit a robust affine correction

 This reduces small systematic bias without re-training the head.